toan-ly/Senior-Design/README.md

     - [Riverain Technologies](https://www.riveraintech.com/about/)
     - [dwu@riveraintech.com](dwu@riveraintech.com)

-Please view the team contract found [here](/docs/Team_Contract.md) for more detailed information.
+Please view the team contract found [here](/docs/Team_Contract.md) for more detailed information on roles/expectations.

-# Project Abstract
+## Project Abstract
 MedAssist is an assistive mental health platform powered by a large language model (LLM) with retrieval-augmented generation (RAG).
 It offers a free, accessible, and unbiased alternative to mental health care.
 The system connects